-The Huntsman Mill.
-An oil painting of the Huntsman mill, painted in 1924, by Charrie Ellis, daughter of Electa (Huntsman) Tallman—a symbol of quiet strength.
+The Huntsman Mill….a symbol of quiet strength.
+An oil painting of the Huntsman mill, painted in 1899, by Charrie Tallman at the age of 25.
+(She was the daughter of Electa (Huntsman) Tallman and married William Ellis in 1900).

 The Tintern Church.
 The meeting house of the Tintern Church of Christ in early days, built no doubt with lumber sawed in the Huntsman mill.